VOLUNTEER JOB DESCRIPTION

 - Must be able to successfully pass a criminal and child welfare background check

-- CASA volunteers are required to attend approximately 40 hours of pre-service training
+- CASA/GAL volunteers are required to attend a minimum of 30 hours of pre-service training

-- CASA volunteers follow guidelines established by the National CASA Association
+- CASA/GAL volunteers follow guidelines established by the National CASA Association

-- CASA volunteers will attend 12 hours of in-service training annually
+- CASA/GAL volunteers will attend 12 hours of in-service training annually

-- CASA volunteers will receive direct supervision and guidance from program staff
+- CASA/GAL volunteers will receive direct supervision and guidance from program staff

-- Volunteers are required to commit themselves to the program for 24 months
+- Volunteers are asked to commit to the program for 24 months

 - Volunteers are expected to be available for case assignment and to accept cases unless other arrangements have been made

-The CASAGAL Program of Summit County has been appointing trained volunteers to abuse and neglect cases since 1981.
-Currently, the CASA/GAL Program of Summit County has over 200 child advocates.
-CASA plays an integral part in assuring that children do not become lost in the court system.
-A CASA volunteer is a caring adult who tries to understand the child’s concerns and report them to the Judge/Magistrate.
+The CASA/GAL Program of Summit County has been appointing trained volunteers to abuse and neglect cases since 1981.
+Currently, the CASA/GAL Program of Summit County has approximately 200 child advocates.
+CASA/GAL plays an integral part in assuring that children do not become lost in the court system.
+A CASA/GAL volunteer is a caring adult who tries to understand the child’s concerns and report them to the Judge/Magistrate.